PatrickAlphaC/ethers-simple-storage-fcc/README.md

 1. [Export your private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) and place it in your `.env` file, as done above.

-2. Go to [Alchemy](https://alchemy.com/?a=673c802981) and create a new project on the testnet of choice (ie, kovan or Rinkeby)
+2. Go to [Alchemy](https://alchemy.com/?a=673c802981) and create a new project on the testnet of choice (ie, Sepolia)
 3. Grab your URL associated with the testnet, and place it into your `.env` file.
 4. Make sure you have [testnet ETH](https://faucets.chain.link/) in your account.
 You can [get some here.](https://faucets.chain.link/).
-You should get testnet ETH for the same testnet that you made a project in Alchemy (ie, Rinkeby or Kovan)
+You should get testnet ETH for the same testnet that you made a project in Alchemy (ie, Sepolia)
 5. Run

 ```